dmbaturin/pytaf/README.md

 current and expected meteorological conditions, like exact clouds type and ceiling, as it's important for flight safety.

-This is what a TAF report may look like:
+This is what a TAF report from the United States may look like:

     TAF
       AMD KMKE 172034Z 1721/1824 14013G19KT P6SM SCT028 BKN035 BKN250